Grammar pedants fewer interesting

 “Unfortunately, if you opt for the second response, it will then be met with the follow-up sentence, ‘Surely you mean ‘I agree completely’?.

-“At this point it is acceptable to walk away, with the accompanying use of the phrase ‘fuck you’.”
+“At this point it is acceptable to walk away while muttering the c-word.”